Conengmo/battle_map_tv/README.md

 python -m battle_map_tv
 ```

+Drag the TV window to your TV and make it fullscreen.

-Then drag an image from a local folder into the GM window to display it.
+Then drag an image from a local folder and drop it in the GM window.

 There are two text boxes to enter the dimensions of your secondary screen in milimeters.
 This is needed to display a grid overlay and autoscale the image to 1 inch.

-You can drag the image to pan and zoom with your mouse scroll wheel or with the slider in the GM window.
+You can drag the image to pan and zoom with your mouse scroll wheel, or use the slider in the GM window.

 Close the application by closing both windows.